djw11192/gametime-checkout/README.md

 pull the inventory, break the payment processor, and run the clock out.

-For a real phone: put the phone on the same Wi-Fi and open the app at your machine's network address (`http://192.168.x.x:3000`) rather than `localhost`.
+For a real phone: put the phone on the same Wi-Fi and open the app at your machine's network address (Ex: `http://192.168.x.x:3000`) rather than `localhost`.
 The handoff QR encodes whichever host served the page, so it then points at something the phone can reach. `PUBLIC_ORIGIN` in `apps/web/.env.local` overrides that if you need a different address.